tj/axon/Readme.md

 ## Req / Rep

-`ReqSocket`s send and recieve messages, queueing messages on remote disconnects.
-There is no "lock step" involved, allowing messages sent later to recieve replies prior to previously sent messages. `RepSocket`s reply to recieved messages, there is no concept of `send()`.
-Each recieved message will have a `reply` callback, which will send the response back to the remote peer:
+`ReqSocket`s send and receive messages, queueing messages on remote disconnects.
+There is no "lock step" involved, allowing messages sent later to receive replies prior to previously sent messages. `RepSocket`s reply to received messages, there is no concept of `send()`.
+Each received message will have a `reply` callback, which will send the response back to the remote peer:

 client.js
 ```js